 - Take spoonfuls of mixture and roll into balls and then place onto a plate.

-- Then pour either hemp seeds, sesame seeds or dessicated coconut into a small bowl and coat each ball.
+- Pour either hemp seeds, sesame seeds or desiccated coconut into a small bowl and coat each ball.desiccated coconut

 Did you make this recipe?
 Tell us how you went by rating the recipe and commenting below.

 Follow Our Nourishing Table on Instagram, Pinterest and Facebook for more healthy eating inspiration.